Congregation of the Immaculate Conception: Sisters of the Immaculate Conception (France)

 The habit in England only is blue with a white girdle and a black veil.
-In Ireland they have one house in the Archdiocese of Armagh at Magherafelt, and another in Kildare, to both of which schools are attached.
-The institute has novitiate houses at Bordeaux, France; Bas-Oha, Liège, Belgium; Hortaleza, Madrid, Spain; Bellair, Natal, South Africa; Montreal, Canada; and two in Asia.
-Besides the novitiates there are juniorates attached to some of the convents.
-There is one at Lozère, Mende, France, and one at Liège, Belgium, and one at Fromista, Spain.

 Sisters of the Immaculate Conception (Louisiana)

 Twenty years after Pope Pius IX's Apostolic Constitution, Ineffabilis Deus, the Archdiocese of New Orleans's second indigenous religious congregation of women was founded, as the Sisters of the Immaculate Conception.
 They were founded in Labadieville, Louisiana, by the French-born Reverend Cyprien Venissat and Miss Adelaide Elvina Vienne.
 A former school-teacher, she took the veil (as Mother Mary of the Immaculate Conception, CIC) from the Most Reverend Napoléon-Joseph Perché, on 11 July 1874.
 Mother Mary died in 1885, at the age of 48.

 Their habit consisted of a black tunic and a blue scapular in honor of the Virgin Mary.

 The Community was a teaching order among the young in the State of Louisiana.
-Following the Second Vatican Council, however, the order's ranks dwindled (as with so many other communities) and by 3 January 2022, there was only one living member, Sister Jerome.
+Following the Second Vatican Council, however, the order's ranks dwindled (as with so many other communities) and by 8 December 2024, there was only one living member, Sister Jerome.

 In the 2007 film, The Church on Dauphine Street (by Ann Hedreen and Rustin Thompson), their former mother-house, the Immaculate Conception Convent, is featured.
 Built in 1932, it is now the St Gerard Majella Center and Archdiocesan Deaf Ministry.
 The film traces its restoration following the catastrophic Hurricane Katrina.